Documentation

 Also verify that federated logins to your relying parties are working prior to installing Duo.

-3. Click Protect an Application and locate the 2FA-only entry for Microsoft ADFS in the applications list.
+Locate the 2FA-only entry for Microsoft ADFS in the applications list.
 Click Protect to the far-right to configure the application and get your Client ID, Client secret, and API hostname.
 You'll need this information to complete your setup.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 Previously, the Client ID was called the "Integration key" and the Client secret was called the "Secret key".